 What happens if I fail the comprehensive exams?
 Students who fail the comprehensive exams will be given a second opportunity.
 Only, however, the section of the exam that the student failed (e.g., theory/methods or organization and management/public policy and criminal justice) will need to be re-taken.

 If I change my mind about re-taking the comprehensive exams if I fail the first time around, can I change my mind, and complete a thesis instead?
 Yes, you can do that in close consultation with your faculty advisor and the Chair of Criminal Justice.
 Please note, however, that your time to graduation will be extended to allow adequate time for the development, completion, and defense of the thesis project.

-Should I take the thesis or comprehensive exam track?
-Please refer to the information found in this document about the thesis and the comprehensive exams.
+Should I take the thesis, CJ580, or comprehensive exam option?
 You should consult with a faculty mentor about this matter, but only you should decide which track you will take.
 Further, this decision should be considered based on whether you intend to pursue the Ph.D. in criminal justice and the overall expectations of those programs to which you plan on applying.